-If you’re carrying debt, you’re not alone.
-The average American now has about $12,687 in personal debt, not including home mortgages, according to the latest data from the Federal Reserve.
+If one of your financial goals is to crush debt this year, you’re not alone.
+The average American currently has about $23,325 in personal debt, not including home mortgages, according to a recent study by Northwestern Mutual.

 How will we ever accomplish the important things we want to do with our money, when we’re stuck paying for stuff we bought years ago — plus interest?

-Eleven years ago when I first launched the January Money Diet, I had$12,000 of debt spread among four credit cards.
+Thirteen years ago when I first launched the January Money Diet, I had $12,000 of debt spread among four credit cards.
 Each month I’d pay more than the minimum balances, so I felt somewhat virtuous that I was working on the problem.

 Yet each month, I seemed to find a reason to charge a few new things.
 After all, I was earning airline miles with every purchase on one card, and a whole 1% rebate on another!
 I also had an excellent credit score, which many financial experts said was very important.
 Of course, these justifications only fueled my self-deception.
 Meanwhile, the total amount I owed continued to creep up each month.